 Text added as a video description should be captivating and encourage a wide audience to watch the video.
 You can include the main points from the video, a link to a blog or web page, or an enticing question that compels users to view.
 You should also tag any relevant people or hashtags.

 When you’re ready, click Post.
 It may take a moment for your video to upload.
-On iPhone, you have to wait in the app for the upload to complete.
+On iPhone, you have to wait in the app for the upload to complete, as well as check if the iPhone storage is not full.
 Android devices allow you to leave the app while it uploads.

 You can add a native video link from your LinkedIn Company Page using the same steps for desktop and mobile.